RasmusRPaulsen/Deep-MVLM/README.md

 ### Requriements

-The code has been tested under Windows 10 both with a GPU enabled (Titan X) computer and without a GPUs.
+The code has been tested under Windows 10 both with a GPU enabled (Titan X) computer and without a GPU (works but slow).
 It has been tested with the following dependencies

 - Python 3.7
 - Pytorch 1.2